cchitsiang/awesome-stars/topics.md

 - [surfcodes/surf](https://github.com/surfcodes/surf) - 🏄‍♂️ Surf GitHub code with VS Code. (with CLI, chrome extensions, also works for Gitlab)
 - [TeamCodeStream/codestream](https://github.com/TeamCodeStream/codestream) - The Code Collaboration Tool Built for Remote Teams
 - [desktop/desktop](https://github.com/desktop/desktop) - Focus on what matters instead of fighting with Git.
-- [microsoft/vscode-dev-containers](https://github.com/microsoft/vscode-dev-containers) - A repository of development container definitions for the VS Code Dev Containers extension and GitHub Codespaces
+- [microsoft/vscode-dev-containers](https://github.com/microsoft/vscode-dev-containers) - NOTE: Most of the contents of this repository have been migrated to the new devcontainers GitHub org (https://github.com/devcontainers).
+See https://github.com/devcontainers/template-starter and https
 - [abhisheknaiidu/awesome-github-profile-readme](https://github.com/abhisheknaiidu/awesome-github-profile-readme) - 😎 A curated list of awesome GitHub Profile READMEs 📝
 - [karakanb/devo](https://github.com/karakanb/devo) - A Chrome and Firefox extension that displays GitHub Trending, Hacker News, Product Hunt and Designer News on every new tab.
 - [GitHubDaily/GitHubDaily](https://github.com/GitHubDaily/GitHubDaily) - 坚持分享 GitHub 上高质量、有趣实用的开源技术教程、开发者工具、编程网站、技术资讯。A list cool, interesting projects of GitHub.